 All short courses and seminars

-NEW NEWS!!!!
-Bring-Your-Own(data) type course to be held in Fourways, Johannesburg end-August.
-Click HERE for details and registration form.
-Please note this is not an introductory course!
+VERY BAD NEW NEWS!!!!
+Bring-Your-Own(data) type course to be held in Fourways, Johannesburg 26-28 August.

 Contact Isobel to express interest in any of the above or in-house training or one-to-one mentoring.